Table Of Contents

 The actual mechanisms of injury or cause may not be apparent in most cases.
-However, in almost all cases it is the results of increased stresses placed on the plantar ligament.
+However, in almost all cases, it is the result of increased stresses placed on the plantar ligament.
 Repetitive injuries of ligaments and joints at the-bottom-of-the-oot are among the common causes.
 Jumping, trekking, running, walking, and worn-out shoes (inadequate or poor footwear) are the leading factors in developing plantar fasciitis.
 Under ordinary conditions, your plantar fascia behaves as a shock-absorbing bowstring, supporting the arch on your foot.
 If tension and pressure onto this bowstring exceed the fasciae’s maximum threshold, little tears can emerge in the plantar fascia.

 The plantar fascia is intended to absorb the large pressures and strains we put on our toes.
 But occasionally, too much stress damages or rips the cells.
 The human body’s natural reaction to trauma is inflammation, which leads to the mind stiffness and pain of plantar fasciitis.